-The conference will be held on the campus of New College of Florida, the honors college of the Florida state system.
+The conference is held on the campus of New College of Florida, the honors college of the Florida state system.
 The college, located on Sarasota Bay, is adjacent to the John and Mable Ringling Museum of Art, which will offer tours arranged for conference participants.
 Sarasota is noted for its beautiful public beaches, theater, food, art and music.
 Average temperatures in March are a pleasant high of 77F (25C) and a low of 57F (14C).

 PLEASE SHARE THIS ANNOUNCEMENT WITH INTERESTED COLLEAGUES.